earthly/website/blog/_posts/2023-04-07-pants-build.md

 I love working in Python.
 Just the Python ecosystem did not have any tooling that was really designed for big, scalable repos.
 Everything was sort of implicitly and sometimes explicitly assumes that your Python code base is small and produces one thing.
 I want a monorepo and I want to be able to have tooling to be really effective in that space.
 {% include quotes/end.html %}

-## Custom-tailored for Python: Pants V2
+## Custom-Tailored for Python: Pants V2

 So Benjy and John Sirois start trying to take a crack at this problem of Python Monorepos.

 {% include quotes/bazel/quote.html %}
 We've essentially, in 2018 to 2020, rebuilt pretty much [all of Pants] from scratch and named it Pants V2, because we're pretty bad at naming things.
 {% include quotes/end.html %}

 So Pants originally was written in Python, but the rewrite used Rust.